Choumiko/Foreman/README.md

  - added button to mirror blueprint/ active blueprint in a book (mirroring along the other axis is just mirroring and rotating by 180°)
  - added buttons to replace an entity with another one (to upgrade belts, assemblers, etc)
+ - cicking Delete blueprint with a blueprint on the cursor overwrites the stored blueprint
+ - changed remote interface to accept an optional [LuaPlayer](http://lua-api.factorio.com/latest/LuaPlayer.html) argument

 1.0.2